oreninit/Formathilda/README.md

 # This is for Mathilda!
 (Formathilda)
 ### Simple problems require simple solutions.

-Formathilda is aimed to provide an easy to use formatter, which allows... ehhmmm... easy fornatting?
+Formathilda is aimed to provide an easy to use formatter, which allows... ehhmmm... easy formatting?
-Examples speak better than English (and me), so let's use some.
+Examples speak louder than English (and me), so let's use some.

 Formathilda has two properties: A symbol and a format.